Angelo Ruggiero: Ruggiero and Castellano

-Following the diagnosis of his uncle's terminal cancer, Paul Castellano issued an edict on narcotics, ruling that any member of the family made after 1962 was strictly prohibited from any involvement in narcotics under pain of death.
+Following the diagnosis of Dellacroce's terminal cancer, Paul Castellano issued an edict on narcotics, ruling that any member of the family made after 1962 was strictly prohibited from any involvement in narcotics under penalty of death.
 He followed up by pressuring the American Mafia Commission to issue a firm Mafia-wide ban that would also carry an instant death penalty.
 This new edict was aimed directly at John Gotti, Ruggiero, and Dellacroce, whom Castellano began to suspect had been secretly sanctioning (and profiting from) Gotti's narcotics operation.
 Castellano hoped that these and a number of other politically motivated moves in the crime family would break the sudden, ambitious ascent of Ruggiero and John Gotti.

 Ruggiero frequently complained about the lack of money that he was earning through his illicit criminal enterprises.
-Authorities later commented that, judging by appearances, however, both Ruggiero and John Gotti seemed blithely unconcerned by a second consequence of the Ravenite Social Club wire tapping operation, a grand jury subpoena calling forth Ruggiero, John Gotti, and ten other habitués of the Ravenite to discuss certain aspects of organized crime, as revealed by the successful Operation Acorn.
+Authorities later commented that, judging by appearances, however, both Ruggiero and John Gotti seemed blithely unconcerned by a second consequence of the Ravenite Social Club wire tapping operation—a grand jury subpoena calling forth Ruggiero, John Gotti, and ten other habitués of the Ravenite to discuss certain aspects of organized crime, as revealed by the successful Operation Acorn.

 Gambino crime family capo John Carneglia often complained about Ruggiero to fellow criminals stating, "Dial any seven numbers, and there's a fifty-fifty chance that Angelo will answer the phone."
 Every other Sunday, Ruggiero drove to Castellano's house in Todt Hill, Staten Island to report to Castellano about the activities of the Bergin crew and the profits he could expect from the crew's hijacking and gambling operations.
 At home, Ruggiero would complain about Castellano's high-handed manner.
 He sneered that Castellano was a "milk drinker" and a "pansy".
 He put down Castellano's two sons, who were running Dial Poultry, as "the chicken men", and called business advisers that Castellano had around him as "the Jew club."
 He referred to Thomas Gambino, who oversaw the family's interests in the garment center as a "sissy dressmaker".
 He also conjured up images of Castellano and Bilotti spending evenings together at Todt Hill, "whacking off."

 On December 16, 1985, two weeks after Dellacroce's death, Castellano and his new underboss Thomas Bilotti were murdered outside Sparks Steak House in Manhattan, and John Gotti assumed the role of Gambino family boss.
+Ruggiero was involved in the planning of the murders.
+Ruggiero suggested the attire of the hit crew, among other things.